-Financing revenues increased by USD 144m, or 27%, to USD 670m, with increases in all products, led by Prime Brokerage, supported by higher client balances.
+Financing revenues increased by USD 165m, or 33%, to USD 671m, led by Prime Brokerage revenues, supported by higher client balances.
+The prior-year quarter included a gain of USD 51m on the sale of our investment in an associate.